 If you go to the junction then do stay down for sunset – you won’t be disappointed.
 The aptly named ‘Sunset Bar‘ at Noosa Boathouse really is the perfect rooftop spot.
 Note you can’t book so go early to grab a seat.

-Restaurants in Noosa
+Where to eat in Noosa

 Miss Moneypenny’s

-Sails
+Sails Restaurant

+Sails restaurant was my favourite spot in Noosa.
 Set on the beach, they have a note on their website to say first requested first to get one of the front tables.
 Which is fair.
-And yay I must have been early to book as we were sat in the prime spot: Overlooking the ocean as the sun slowly set (note you can’t actually see the sun this side of Noosa but you do get that gorgeous golden hour light) Pricey but so perfect for this being a special night.
+And phew I must have been early to book as we were sat in the prime spot.

-Bang Bang
+Bang Bang Restaurant

-This was so popular that even weeks before I left the U.K. this was booked up every day and night we were there!!
+Bang Bang was so popular that even weeks before I left the U.K. this was booked up every day and night we were there!!
 It also has a sister restaurant in Byron but we didn’t have to wait till we went south as we did an impromptu pop in and it worked.
 Such delicate food and fabulous cocktails – I can see why it’s the place to go!

-Cafe Le Monde
+Café Le Monde

-Rococo
+Rococo Bistro

-Bistro C
+Bistro C Beachside Restaurant

 Heading back: Sunshine Coast stops to make